2:00pm / April, 7th 2017View Map

 After Merv’s split with the Soul Rebels in December of 1997, he began working on a solo album at Milton Batiste’s Dubat Studios.
 Again, Batiste dubbed Merv “Kid Merv” in honor of Kid Rena.
 The name stuck and the resulting CD, Kid Merv & All that Jazz won two 1997 Offbeat Awards.

-After a brief hiatus, Kid Merv has returned to New Orleans to start a series of shows with Kid Merv & All That Jazz and is currently recording his newest album “Body and Soul” which is set to be released in 2012.
+After a brief hiatus, Kid Merv has returned to New Orleans to start a series of shows with Kid Merv & All That Jazz.
+Their album “Body and Soul” was released in 2012.